Viðareiði with surrounding landscpae

 Staying at the local Gjáargarður Guesthouse for a couple of days is a good choice.
 You will for sure relax in these remote settings.

-What makes Tjørnuvík so special is the genuinely feeling of serenity.
-Photo by Kah-Wai Lin.
+What makes Beinisvørð so special is the genuinely feeling of being far away from it all surrounded be breathtaking landscapes.
+Photo by Vanessa Martin known as @leblogcashpistache on Instagram.

 10. Ásmundarstakkur